Clinical Research Visa Sponsorship Jobs in Maryland

 Which visa types are most common for clinical research roles in Maryland?

-The H-1B is the most common visa for clinical research roles such as clinical research associate, clinical data manager, and regulatory affairs specialist, as these positions typically require a bachelor's or advanced degree in a life sciences or health-related field.
+The H-1B visa is the most common visa for clinical research roles such as clinical research associate, clinical data manager, and regulatory affairs specialist, as these positions typically require a bachelor's or advanced degree in a life sciences or health-related field.
 J-1 visas are also frequently used for research fellows and postdoctoral researchers, particularly at NIH and academic medical centers.
-Candidates with advanced degrees may also explore the O-1 or EB-2 NIW pathway.
+Candidates with advanced degrees may also explore the O-1 visa or EB-2 NIW pathway.

 Which cities in Maryland have the most clinical research sponsorship jobs?